Sales Performance Management is a term that has many definitions, most of them complex and not really helpful for understanding what it actually is.

 In his book, Jordan reminds us that “Sustainable changes in behavior are achieved only if the entire system surrounding the salesperson is designed to support and reinforce the desired behaviors.”
 (177-178)

-This really hits the nail on the head for why software solutions are so important to Sales Performance Management.
+This really hits the nail on the head as to why software solutions are so important to Sales Performance Management.
 Sales Performance Management platforms or software solutions help drive the things that your team is already doing every day to encourage the success-building behaviors & activities.

 If you build the right behaviors and have solid processes around things like coaching and follow-up, and you incentivize the right activities, you’re going to see positive results.
 As Jordan states: